thiagoa/thiagoa.github.io/_posts/2021-07-14-counting-active-record-queries.markdown

 end
 ```

 Great!
-I also have to add that during the TDD session, the assertion changed into this:
+I must also add that during the TDD session, the assertion changed into this:

 ```ruby
 expect(count).to be 1